 Our motion to add Ann Doe as another student-intervenor (July 8, 2016)

 Our second brief to the Court of Appeals (April 7, 2015)

 The first decision from the Court of Appeals rejecting Notre Dame’s claims (February 21, 2014)

 Our first brief to the Court of Appeals (January 27, 2014)

 Our motion to participate in the case on behalf of Notre Dame students (January 8, 2014)

-Catholic Health Care System v.
+Roman Catholic Archdiocese of New York v.
 Price (U.S. Court of Appeals for the Second Circuit)

 Our brief to the Court of Appeals (June 3, 2014)

 East Baptist Texas University v.
 Price (U.S. Court of Appeals for the Fifth Circuit)